 Introduces concepts and principles of respiratory chronic disease management.
 Examines health models, processes, staffing, training, patient advocacy/engagement, and reporting/reimbursement necessary to improve patient outcomes and reducing healthcare costs.
 Provides background in educational theory and practical application skills of educational delivery and evaluation within the construct of the health care environment.

 Introduces anatomy and physiology of the neurological, cardiac, and respiratory systems during the wake and sleep cycles.
 Emphasizes changes related to sleep disorders.

 Provides an overview of the history of sleep medicine, normal sleep physiology, the effects of sleep-wake disruption, sleep disorders, and abnormal sleep physiology.
 Includes an introduction to polysomnography and the fundamentals of therapeutic interventions utilized to treat sleep disorders.

-Emphasizes an understanding of diagnostic processes involved in assessing, evaluating, and treating patients with cardiopulmonary disease, with an intensive, mentored clinical experience.
+Emphasizes the diagnostic processes involved in assessing, evaluating, and treating patients with cardiopulmonary disease, with an intensive, mentored clinical experience.

 Enhances understanding of how to construct and conduct quality improvement projects in the clinical workplace.

 Focuses on areas of advanced respiratory care, leadership and management, case management, research, education, or other special area of interest.
 Student will identify and complete a project applying knowledge and skills learned in the program.

 Provides mentored participation in the clinical care of patients in the adult critical respiratory care setting, with emphasis on hemodynamic monitoring and assessment, ventilation/perfusion monitoring, patient/ventilator monitoring and assessment, and airway management.